AbdullahZulahmad/test.repo/readme.md

 # I am Abdullah Zulfiqar

-# I am a student of BSCS at XYZ University
+# I am a student of BSCS at XYZ University At XYZ City